laralove143/sparkle_template/README.md

 The handle has a `respond` method which determines whether to create an interaction response or a followup message using the state.

+See module documentation of `handle` module for more.

+### Tracking Last Response

+Optionally, the interaction handle can track the last message sent.
+Methods are then provided to return or update the last message.

+See module documentation of `handle` module for more.

 ### Extracting Interaction Data

 This library provides methods to extract interaction data, command options, and modal components concisely.